NuclearPhoenixx/RouteryPi/README.md

 * You could also solder an external antenna onto the Pi if you aren't satisfied with it's range.
 The Pi Zero W has tiny solder pads for soldering a U.FL RF connector.
 Together with a small adapter cable you could use your standard WiFi antennas.
 You can read into this with a nice tutorial like this one: https://www.briandorey.com/post/raspberry-pi-zero-w-external-antenna-mod

-* Security related: Raspbian Stretch or newer is **no longer vulnerable to the WPA2 Krack attack**.
+* Security related (OLD): Raspbian Stretch or newer is **no longer vulnerable to the WPA2 Krack attack**.
 Since the system got patched you are totally safe with using any Raspberry Pi as AP or client **as long as all your other devices are secure**.
 So please always update your system!